 You are eligible to be released from your tenancy 14-days from signing your Licence and paying your £100 holding deposit.
 To be released within the 14-day cooling off period they would require written confirmation that you wish to cancel your booking.
 Upon receipt of such notice, they will refund your £100 holding deposit together with any other payments you may have made.

-Within the heartbeat of the city and close to academic hubs, choices for student accommodation Lancaster, like St Leonard's House, Caton Court, and Damside stand out as prime examples.
+The variety of student rentals in Lancaster ensures that all needs are accommodated.
+All these options for Lancaster student accommodation come with a range of amenities designed to support both study and relaxation without the need to disclose prices in the overview.
+Within the heartbeat of the city and close to academic hubs, choices for student accommodation Lancaster, like St Leonard's House, Caton Court, and Damside, stand out as prime examples.
 With a straightforward booking process, amber makes securing your next home away from home almost effortless.

-Lancaster, a captivating city steeped in history, is found in the heart of Lancashire, England.
-Known for its medieval Lancaster Castle, the city blends historical grandeur with a dynamic modern lifestyle.
-Infused with a rich historic essence, Lancaster has been a pivotal hub since its Roman founding, with its well-preserved architecture providing narratives of bygone eras.
 The city's past as a significant port during the 18th century amplifies its historical prestige, showcasing a diverse heritage that attracts people from all walks of life.
 Today, Lancaster is recognised for its vibrant student community, emanating from the esteemed universities that call it home.
-At the forefront are renowned universities, such as Preston College, University of Central Lancashire, and University of Bolton, among many others.
+At the forefront are renowned universities, such as Preston College, the University of Central Lancashire, and the University of Bolton, among many others.
 The range of institutions ensures that student accommodation in Lancaster is plentiful, offering options that cater to diverse preferences and lifestyles.

 Those seeking accommodation in Lancaster benefit from the city's compactness and friendly community spirit.
-Not only this, living in a private student accommodation Lancashire, you are also close to important cities and areas, such as Preston, Ormskirk, Bolton, and Everton.
+Not only this, living in a private student accommodation Lancaster, you are also close to important cities and areas, such as Preston, Ormskirk, Bolton, and Everton.
 It's a locale that effortlessly balances the demands of academic life with the need for safe, convenient, and conducive living spaces for its student population.

 2. Caton Court